aheinze/JSLite/README.md

 Execution is parser-based only.
 Source is tokenized, parsed, compiled into JSLite's internal program format, and executed by the repo's own runtime.
 Where the bytecode compiler supports a construct it is used automatically; otherwise execution falls back to the AST interpreter.
 There is no `node:vm` path and no alternate engine backend.

+## Possible Use Cases

+- Browser-side execution of user-authored snippets without handing execution to the host JS engine.
+- Embedded scripting for apps, games, automation tools, or low-code systems that need a small JS-like language.
+- Evaluating user-defined formulas, rules, conditions, or transformations against a controlled globals object.
+- Safe-ish plugin hooks where you want to expose a narrow API surface instead of full host access.
+- Running compatibility fixtures, regression suites, or generated scripts inside a deterministic custom runtime.
+- Educational or experimental interpreter work where owning the parser and runtime behavior matters more than raw speed.

+## Where It Fits Poorly

+- Hot paths, numeric-heavy workloads, or large script volumes where native JS performance matters.
+- Security-critical isolation requirements where a pragmatic language sandbox is not enough on its own.
+- Full JavaScript platform needs such as DOM APIs, timers, modules, `fetch`, `process`, or `require`.

 ## What It Supports

 - The practical language surface covered by the local compatibility suite: